Skip to main content

 When NOT to Use AI

 AI restoration is a best-effort approximation.
-For most family photo collections, it produces excellent results.
+For most family photo collections, it produces useful results.
 But for archival-grade preservation of very important originals, a professional conservator may be more appropriate.

 If a photo is very high-value or sentimental, consider rescanning at higher DPI before restoring.
-AI works better with more data, and you only get one original.
+AI works better with more source detail, and you only get one physical original.

 Always review results before considering them final — especially faces.
-The goal is faithful preservation, not a perfect AI rendering.
+The goal is faithful preservation, not an over-processed rendering.

 Deblur and Deglare: These tools help weak phone captures and glare-affected scans, but they are not substitutes for a stronger source.
 For glare, rescanning with indirect light or Google PhotoScan is often more reliable than AI correction.